surf-visualization/ospray-python/README.md

 - Two-dimensional NumPy arrays are converted to `ospray::cpp::Data` values of the corresponding type, based on the second dimension of the array.
+  Unless the second dimension is 1, in which case the array is converted to a single-dimensional `Data` object.

   E.g. a NumPy array of shape (N,3) of floats is converted to a `Data` object of `ospcommon::math::vec3f` values.
+A NumPy array of shape (N,1) of floats is converted to a `Data` object of N `float` values.

 - Three-dimensional NumPy arrays are converted to `ospray::cpp::Data` values of the corresponding type, *but as a single-dimensional array*.
 E.g. a NumPy array of shape (N,N,N) of floats is converted to a `Data` object of N*N*N float values.

 - Lists of OSPRay objects are turned into a `Data` array.
 The list items must all have the same type and are currently limited to GeometricModel,